us/english-please/README.md

 We're always disappointing when we couldn't understand a trending repository and we think we are not alone about that.

-When we see this article, our minds are blurring like that Gollum.
+When we see these repo on trending, our minds are blurring like that Gollum.

 ![Gollum Image](https://media.giphy.com/media/V4uGHRgz0zi6Y/giphy-downsized-large.gif)